-- Experiment, measure somebody's BMI. - This is a continuous variable.
-The sample space is all positive real numbers. - An Experiment $P(15 \le x \le 20)$ the probability that a value is between 15 and 20.
+- Experiment, measure somebody's BMI. - The is a continuous variable.
+The sample space is all positive real numbers. - An Experiment P(15 ≤ x ≤ 20) the probability that a value is between 15 and 20.

-Continuous probability distributions are modelled by probability density functions and cumulative distribution functions.
+Continuous probability distributions are modelled probability density functions and cumulative distribution functions.